Edinburgh-University-String-Orchestra/euso-website/content/pages/secret.md

 template: page
 ---

-This is an inofficial page to cherish the awesomeness and silliness of our members.
+This is an unofficial page to cherish the awesomeness and silliness of our members.
 Most of the pictures below where taken while or after one of our famous socials.

 ---